Datebook – Events Calendar

 Friday & Saturday 7/5 & 7/6

 • Performances of the Maude Adams Theater Hub’s production of Charlie and the Chocolate Factory: The Musical will take place at the Orpheum Performing Arts Center, 6050 Main Street in Tannersville on Friday July 5 at 7 PM, and Saturday, July 6 at 2 and 7 PM.
-A matinee on Sunday, July 7 at 2 PM is a possibility.
+Dependending on ticket sales, there may be a matinee on Sunday, July 7 at 2 PM.

 Saturday 7/13